graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 RETURN 'Done!'
 ```

-However, for large graphs both of these approaches can be computationally expensive and  v--e--r--y   s--l--o--w.
+However, for large graphs both of these approaches can be computationally expensive and  v-e-r-y<span>&nbsp</span>s-l-o-w.

 I recently built a large graph that had over 450M nodes and over 2B relationships.
 The size of the graph on disk exceeded the server's available memory page cache so any refactoring required a lot of disk reads.